Harper's Bazaar France: History

 In 1991, French Harper's Bazaar ceased publication after over eight years in print.
 The magazine was set to be relaunched in 2001 however because of pressure on the number of pages of advertising that the magazine had to have it was never launched.

-The return of Harper's Bazaar France was announced in 2013 with plans for the magazine to be published in a partnership between Hearst and Groupe Marie Claire, Alexandra Senes (founder and ex-Editor-in-Chief of Jalouse) was hired as the publications Editor-in-Chief.
+The return of Harper's Bazaar France was announced in 2013 with plans for the magazine to be published in a partnership between Hearst and Groupe Marie Claire, Alexandra Senes (founder and ex-Editor-in-Chief of Jalouse) was hired as the publications Editor-in-Chief and Daphné Hezard (ex-editor-in-chief of L'Officiel) was hired as editor-in-chief of fashion.
 However between December 2013 and January 2014 the entire team was fired and the launch moved to 2015, however this iteration of the magazine was never launched.

 It was announced in September 2022 that Harper's Bazaar would launch in France, under a licensing contract between Hearst and Prisma Media with the first edition to be published in March 2023.
 Olivier Lalanne was hired to become Editor-in-Chief whilst Matthias Gurtler (editorial manager of Gala) would be the publication's editorial manager.
 Constance Jablonski had been approached to become a part of the magazines editorial team, however did not join.

 The magazines first issue (March 2023) was released in late February 2023 with four covers all shot by Italian-American photographer Mario Sorrenti.
 The issue contained pieces on Lana Del Rey, Florian Zeller and editorials featuring Angelina Kendall, Karolina Spakowski, Loli Bahia and more.
 Along with this the page count was over 300 with 100 of that being advertising, 150,000 copies of the magazine were distributed for the launch issue.

 The magazine won the launch of the year award at the Prix RELAY/SEPM des Magazines de l’année 2024.
 It also won Gold for the Best launch or redesign award at the Grand Prix Stratégies de l’innovation média 2024.
 Since 2024, Mr Jorge Jimenez Neubauer Torres is Bazaar France director.

+In 2026, Vivendi acquired the luxury division of Prisma Media, Harper's Bazaar France is now published by the Vivendi subsidiary V Collection.